vgmstream/vgmstream/doc/TXTH.md

 # TXTH FORMAT

-TXTH is a simple text file that uses text commands to simulate a header for files unsupported by vgmstream, mainly headerless audio.
+TXTH is a simple text file with text commands to simulate a header for files unsupported by vgmstream, mainly headerless audio.

-When an unsupported file is loaded (for instance "bgm01.snd"), vgmstream tries to find a TXTH header in the same dir, in this order:
+When an unsupported file is loaded (for instance `bgm01.snd`), vgmstream tries to find a TXTH header in the same dir, in this order:
 - `(filename.ext).txth`
 - `.(ext).txth`
 - `.txth`

-If found and parsed correctly (the .txth may be rejected if incorrect commands are found) vgmstream will try to play the file as described.
-Extension must be accepted/added to vgmstream (plugins like foobar2000 only load extensions from a whitelist in formats.c), or one could rename to any supported extension (like .vgmstream), or leave the file extensionless.
+If found and parsed correctly, vgmstream will play the file as described.

-You can also use `.(sub).(ext).txth` (if the file is `filename.sub.ext`), to allow mixing slightly different files in the same folder.
-The `sub` part doesn't need to be an extension, for example:
-- `001.1ch.str`, `001.1ch.str` may use `.1ch.txth`
-- `003.2ch.str`, `003.2ch.str` may use `.2ch.txth`
-- etc

 ## Example of a TXTH file
 For an unsupported `bgm01.vag` this would be a simple TXTH for it: